NietoDeveloper/DroneDT/frontend/README.md

 # Frontend
-The frontend of the Clothix E-commerce.
+The frontend of the drondt E-commerce.
 <br />

 ## How to Run Frontend Locally